- How do I get started?

 - May I speak to a staff member who has worked closely with the donors?

-Due to many requests from patients to talk to a staff member who has worked with a particular donor we now offer Staff Impressions free of charge on our donor search.
+Due to many requests from patients to talk to a staff member who has worked with a particular donor we now offer Staff Impressions free of charge on the donor profiles.
 Laboratory staff members who have worked closely with the donors write staff impressions.
 Donors who do not have staff impressions available are no longer active in our program and we do not have staff members familiar with the donors.

 - Whom do I notify to report a pregnancy?

+This is a crucial step!
 Either you or your physician can report a pregnancy or birth to us.
 You may report your pregnancy online at the following link: Report a Pregnancy.
 A printed pregnancy report form is also included in the shipping tank with every order.
 We accept this completed form by mail or fax, if your physician prefers this method.

 - What do you do if you receive a report of a medical condition in a donor's offspring?